WaqarSyed/chai-aur-react/interviewQuestions.md

 ## 89. Is it good to use arrow functions in render methods?

 - It's generally not good to use arrow functions in the render method because they create a new function on every render , which can negatively impact performance.
 If a component uses an arrow function in its render method , it will re-create that function on every render and cause the component to re-render even if its props haven't changed.

+## 90. What is route based code splitting ?

+- Route-based code splitting is a technique that allows you to split your application's JavaScript code into smaller chunks based on the routes in your application.
+This can improve the performance of your application by only loading the code that is needed for the current page or component.